msszczep/szcz-dot-org/content/md/posts/2019-06-29-kunta-kinte-i-found-you.md

 _"Kunta Kinte, I found you."_

 Kunta Kinte was the ancestor of Alex Haley.
-Haley had traced his ancestry all the way back to that of a young man from what's now The Gambia, who was sized by slave traders, brought aboard the Lord Ligonier to the Americas, sold, and lived out his life as a slave.
+Haley had traced his ancestry all the way back to that of a young man from what's now The Gambia, who was seized by slave traders, brought aboard the Lord Ligonier to the Americas, sold, and lived out his life as a slave.

 Seven generations later, Alex Haley, the writer known for _The Autobiography of Malcolm X_,